Languages of the Roman Empire: Danubian provinces and the Balkans

-The Danubian provinces lay within a geographical area encompassing the middle and lower Danube basins, the Eastern Alps, the Dinarides, and the Balkans.
+The Danubian provinces lay within a geographical area encompassing the middle and lower Danube basins, the Eastern Alps, the Dinarides, and the Balkan Mountains.
 Provinces in this general region include Noricum, Dacia, Dalmatia, Moesia, Thrace, Scythia, and Pannonia.
 The Jireček Line is a linguistic boundary that attempts to map the relative distribution of Latin in the north and Greek in the south of the Balkans.

 Greek had been in use in the southern part of the Balkans since the late 4th century BC, as a result of the conquests of Philip and Alexander.
 The ancient Macedonian language, perhaps a Greek dialect, may have been spoken in some parts of what is now Macedonia and northern Greece; to the north of this area, Paeonian would have been used, and to the south Epirot, both scantily attested.

 The Palaeo-Balkan languages included Illyrian, which was spoken in the northwest, and to the northeast Thracian and Dacian.
 From his exile in Tomis on the Black Sea (present-day Constanța, Romania), the Augustan poet Ovid learned Getic (Dacian) and Sarmatian, and noted that Greek was spoken with a markedly Getic accent.
 Inscriptions from Tomis in the Imperial period are generally Greek, with Thracian personal names and religious references.

 Of the ancient Balkan languages aside from Greek, only the precursor of Albanian survived in the western Balkans.
 Proto-Albanian first came into contact with Latin during the Illyro–Roman wars in the late 3rd and early 2nd centuries BC, but the major Latin influence on Proto-Albanian occurred following the Illyrian Revolt of 6–9 AD, when the western Balkans were incorporated into the Roman Empire.
 Proto-Albanian speakers were Christianized within the Latin sphere of influence in the 4th century AD.